WSMorrison/BricksThenMadeNow/README.md

 - At the top of the page, there is a title bar.
   - The title is clickable and will always bring the user to the index page.
-  - The search bar will search all item numbers, names, and descriptions.
+  - The search bar will search all Item numbers, names, and descriptions.
-  - The shopping cart icon will change when items are added to the cart, and a running total will indicate to the customer what their cart consists of.
+  - The shopping cart icon will change when Items are added to the cart, and a running total will indicate to the customer what their cart consists of.
 - The nav bar with the themes and the login links remains on all pages for quick navigation.
 - The footer foots all pages.
   - On the left is a button that will take the customer to a form where they can sign up for promotional emails.
-  - In the center are a series of links to find Bricks Then Made Now social media or a contact information.
+  - In the center are a series of links to find Bricks Then Made Now's social media presence, or contact information.
-  - On the right are a series of links to informative pages, including a privacy polict, an about page, and a Terms of Service.
+  - On the right are a series of links to informative pages, including a privacy policy, an about page, and a Terms of Service.

 </details>